 Tips to keep your camera from overheating

-I use a Sony a6000 for my blog and sit down YouTube videos.
+I used a Sony a6000 for my blog and sit down YouTube videos.
 I didn’t know why it was shutting off due to overheating every time I filmed.
 Now, I always move the screen away from the body of the camera to keep it from overheating.
 Sometimes I even keep the battery door open, too.
+Now that I use this camera, I don’t have that issue!

 Know filming and editing will get easier